-- 3.33.a Immediately after the finish of the race and before the drivers leave the drivers' rostrum, the unofficial winner must be declared for the public and a symbolic first place award is presented.
-This award must be returned to the Organizer immediately after the unofficial ceremony. - 3.33.b The banquet and awards' presentation is to be held on the evening of the main finals or the following day/evening.
-Competitors are to receive a trophy as per rule 1.9. of the General Rules - 3.33.c Winners are not entitled to claim prizes. - 3.33.d Cash prizes or any other means of payment (paper tickets or coins of an obvious exchangeable value) are strictly forbidden. - 3.33.e At the conclusion of the Banquet and Awards' Presentation, Team Managers will be given a results' folder showing the qualification results and the final positions as a closing report.
+3.33.a Immediately after the finish of the race and before the drivers leave the drivers' rostrum, the unofficial winner must be declared for the public and a symbolic first place award is presented.
+This award must be returned to the Organizer immediately after the unofficial ceremony.
+After Technical Inspection a top 3 prize giving podium must be displayed track side.

+- 3.33.b The banquet and awards' presentation is to be held on the evening of the main finals or the following day/evening.
+Competitors are to receive a trophy as per rule 1.9. of the General Rules - 3.33.c Winners are not entitled to claim prizes. - 3.33.d Cash prizes or any other means of payment (paper tickets or coins of an obvious exchangeable value) are strictly forbidden.